-As a social and environmental epidemiologist, I study how places can be designed and managed to support population health and climate resilience.
+As a social and environmental epidemiologist, I study how urban design and policy affect population health and climate resilience.
 I have led research

 investigating how bike infrastructure, like paved paths and protected bike lanes, affects bicycling and bicycling safety;